IATA airport code: Scarcity of codes

+Airports without codes

+A lot of minor airfields without scheduled passenger traffic have ICAO codes but not IATA codes, since the four letter codes allow a larger number of codes.
+IATA codes are mainly used for passenger services such as tickets and checked luggage, while ICAO codes are used by pilots.
+In the US, such airfields use FAA codes instead of ICAO.

-There are several airports with scheduled service that have not been assigned ICAO codes that do have IATA codes.
-For example, several airports in Alaska have scheduled commercial service, such as Stebbins and Nanwalek, which use FAA codes instead.
-There are also airports with scheduled service for which there are ICAO codes but not IATA codes, such as Nkhotakota Airport/Tangole Airport in Malawi or Chōfu Airport in Tokyo, Japan.
-There are also several minor airports in Russia (e.g. Omsukchan Airport) which instead use internal Russian codes for booking.
+There are airports with scheduled service for which there are ICAO codes but not IATA codes, such as Nkhotakota Airport/Tangole Airport in Malawi or Chōfu Airport in Tokyo, Japan.
+There are also several minor airports in Russia (e.g., Omsukchan Airport) which lack IATA codes and instead use internal Russian codes for booking.
 Flights to these airports cannot be booked through the international air booking systems or have international luggage transferred there, and thus, they are booked instead through the airline or a domestic booking system.
+Several heliports in Greenland have 3-letter codes used internally which might be IATA codes for airports in distant countries.

+There are several airports with scheduled service that have not been assigned ICAO codes that do have IATA codes, especially in the U.S. For example, several airports in Alaska have scheduled commercial service, such as Stebbins and Nanwalek, which use FAA codes instead of ICAO codes.

 Thus, neither system completely includes all airports with scheduled service.
-Several heliports in Greenland have 3-letter codes used internally which might be IATA codes for airports in faraway countries.

 Use in colloquial speech

-Some airports are identified even in the colloquial speech by their airport code.
-The most notable examples are LAX, DFW and JFK.
+Some airports are identified in colloquial speech by their IATA code.
+Examples include JFK for New York-Kennedy airport, LAX, PDX and CCU.